 Contents:

-Safety improvements can vary depending on your industry, regulatory requirements and hazards, but there are two components they all have in common: consistency and a continuous commitment.
+Safety improvements can vary depending on your industry, regulatory requirements and hazards, but there are two components they all have in common: consistency and continuous commitment.
+Without them, the things we’ll be discussing below will remain just ideas on paper.

 1. Conduct Regular Safety Meetings